Department of Finance Code of Conduct

 Definitions

-Conflict of interest: a situation in which the public servant has private interests that could improperly influence the performance of his or her official duties and responsibilities or in which the public servant uses his or her office for personal gain.
+Conflict of interest: a situation in which the public servant has private interests that could improperly influence the performance of their official duties and responsibilities or in which the public servant uses their office for personal gain.
 A real conflict of interest exists at the present time, an apparent conflict of interest could be perceived by a reasonable observer to exist, whether or not it is the case, and a potential conflict of interest could reasonably be foreseen to exist in the future.

-Conflict of duties: a conflict that arises, not because of a public servant’s private interests, but as a result of one or more concurrent or competing official responsibilities.
-For example, these roles could include his or her primary public service employment and his or her responsibilities in an outside role that forms part of his or her official duties, such as an appointment to a board of directors or other outside function.
+Conflict of duties: a conflict that arises, not because of a public servant's private interests, but due to one or more concurrent or competing official responsibilities.
+For example, these roles could include their primary public service employment and their responsibilities in an outside role that forms part of their official duties, such as an appointment to a board of directors or other outside function.

-Staff member: a public servant working in the Department of Finance, including indeterminate and term employees, persons on secondment to the Department, casuals, students and staff on leave with or without pay.
+Employee: a public servant working in the Department of Finance, including indeterminate and term employees, persons on secondment to the Department, casuals, students and employees on leave with or without pay.

 Prevention of conflicts of interest during and after employment

-Staff members maintain public confidence in the objectivity of the public service by preventing and avoiding situations that could give the appearance of a conflict of interest, result in a potential for a conflict of interest or result in an actual conflict of interest.
+Employees maintain public confidence in the objectivity of the public service by preventing and avoiding situations that could give the appearance of a conflict of interest, result in a potential for a conflict of interest or result in an actual conflict of interest.
 Conflict of interest does not relate exclusively to matters concerning financial transactions and the transfer of economic benefit.
-While financial activity is important, conflicts of interest in any area of activity can have a negative impact on the perceived objectivity of the department.
-With the permanent and pervasive nature of information technology, staff members should be particularly sensitive to real, apparent or potential conflicts of interest that may arise from messages and information transmitted via the Internet and other media.
+While financial activity is important, conflicts of interest in any area of activity can have a negative impact on the perceived objectivity of the Department.
+With the permanent and pervasive nature of information technology, employees should be very careful while sending messages and transmitting information via the Internet and other media platforms.
+They should be careful that it does not give rise to a real, apparent or potential conflict of interest.

-All staff members have a responsibility to minimize the possibility of real, apparent or potential conflicts of interest between their most recent responsibilities with the Department and any subsequent employment outside the public service.
-Staff members in positions at the EX minus 2 level and above (“designated positions”) are subject to a one-year post-employment limitation period, during which time they must comply with specific employment-related restrictions.
+All employees have a responsibility to minimize the possibility of real, apparent or potential conflicts of interest between their most recent responsibilities with the Department and any subsequent employment outside the public service.
+Employees in positions at the EX minus 2 level and above ("designated positions") are subject to a one-year post-employment limitation period, during which time they must comply with specific employment-related restrictions.

 1. Responsibilities and duties during employment